vekatze/neut/book/src/parallelism-and-mutability.md

 The type of `detach { e }` is `flow(a)` if the type of `e` is `a`.
 Other languages might call this type a promise or a future.

-`attach e` is like await. `attach` waits the control flow `e` to complete, and get its resulting value.
+`attach e` is like await. `attach` waits for the control flow `e` to complete, and get its resulting value.
 Thus, the type of `attach e` is `a` when `e: flow(a)`.

 ## Communication Between Control Flows

 Flows can send/receive values using channels.
-The channels in Neut resemble to those of Go.
+The channels in Neut are similar to those of Go.

 You can create a channel using `let-on`, and send/receive values using those channels.